mccornet/pl-900/07 - PowerAutomate.md

 ## Working with Data

-When building an app, access to data is very important. ***Power Platform supports multiple data connections allowing to use data from many platforms into a single automation***.
-Through connectors easily connect to data and services across the web and even on-premises.
+***Power Platform supports multiple data connections allowing to use data from many platforms into a single automation using connectors***.
+Through these connectors easily ***connect to data and services across the web and even on-premises***.

 ## Three types of flows